oceanprotocol-archive/dev-ocean/doc/architecture/secret-store.md

 * A pool of Parity Ethereum client/nodes used to deployed the Ocean Keeper Contracts and syncronize with the Ethereum network
 * A Secret Store cluster allowing to share secrets between parties
-* A possible Commons Marketplace with his own Provider (_sic_, the Provider was later renamed to Aquarius) agent and Ocean DB instance.
+* A possible Commons Marketplace with his own Provider agent and Ocean DB instance.
 It would be used to demonstrate the Ocean capabilities using free/open assets

 ![Ocean initial deployment](img/ocean-initial-deployment.png)